ds2010/pyStoNED/README.md

 # Citation

-If you use [pyStoNED](https://pypi.org/project/pystoned/) for published work, we encourage you to cite our [papers](https://pystoned.readthedocs.io/en/latest/citing/index.html).
+If you use [pyStoNED](https://pypi.org/project/pystoned/) for published work, we encourage you to cite our following paper and other related [works](https://pystoned.readthedocs.io/en/latest/citing/index.html).
 We appreciate it.

+    Dai S, Fang YH, Lee CY, Kuosmanen T. (2021). pyStoNED: A Python Package for Convex Regression and Frontier Estimation. arXiv preprint arXiv:2109.12962.